algorand/go-algorand/test/testdata/deployednettemplates/recipes/custom/README.md

 1. Modify the `network_templates/network-tpl.json` file.
 2. Select "custom" recipe
 3. Specify `network-tpl.json` as the `CUSTOM_NETWORK_TEMPLATE`
+- See Modify consensus values (below) to update consensus
+- See Update config.json (below) to update config.json

 ## "Quick" Start - Manual recipe generation (not using Jenkins)
 Generate the recipe with the `network-tpl.json` file